mamisaki/RTPSpy/README.md

 The GUI application is presented as just one example of library usage.
 However, a user may develop a custom neurofeedback application with minimum modification on the example script.

-To run the example application, PsychoPy package need to be installed in a conda environment, 'psychopy', as indicated below.
+To run the example application, a user needs to install the PsychoPy package in a conda environment, 'psychopy,' as indicated below.
 ```
 conda create -n psychopy python=3.9
 conda activate psychopy